reefgenomics/CBASS_hypoxia/README.md

 # CBASS_hypoxia

-Data and code for RNASeq and PAM data sampled during short-term thermal stress assays using CBASS under normal and reduced oxygen conditions.
+Data and code for RNASeq analysis and determining ED50 of FvFm over temperature.

+Project: Short-term thermal stress assays using CBASS under normal and reduced oxygen conditions.

 ### Workflow